-128Model for End-Stage Liver Disease
+1Model for End-Stage Liver Disease

-129Pediatric End-Stage Liver Disease
+2Pediatric End-Stage Liver Disease

-130Policy 9.3.C: Specific MELD/PELD Exceptions, Organ Procurement and Transplantation Network Policies.
+3Policy 9.3.C: Specific MELD/PELD Exceptions, Organ Procurement and Transplantation Network Policies.

-- 4. Patients with AFP>1000 who do not respond to treatment to achieve an AFP below 500 are not eligible for standard MELD exception, and must be reviewed by the HCC review board to be considered.
-In general, these patients are not suitable for HCC MELD exception but may be appropriate in some cases. - 43

-5. Patients with HCC beyond standard down-staging criteria who are able to be successfully downstaged to T2 may be appropriate for MELD exception, as long as there is no evidence of metastasis outside the liver, or macrovascular invasion, or AFP >1,000.
+- determine the current stage suitability for MELD exception, and MELD exception score assignment. - Patients beyond standard criteria who have continued progression while waiting despite LRT are generally not acceptable candidates for HCC MELD exception. - 4.
+Patients with AFP>1000 who do not respond to treatment to achieve an AFP below 500 are not eligible for standard MELD exception, and must be reviewed by the HCC review board to be considered.
+In general, these patients are not suitable for HCC MELD exception but may be appropriate in some cases. - 5.
+Patients with HCC beyond standard down-staging criteria who are able to be successfully downstaged to T2 may be appropriate for MELD exception, as long as there is no evidence of metastasis outside the liver, or macrovascular invasion, or AFP >1,000.
 Imaging should be performed at least 4 weeks after last down-staging treatment.
-Patients must still wait for 6 months from the time of the first request to be eligible for an HCC exception score.
+Patients must still wait for 6 months from the time of the first request to be eligible for an HCC exception score. - Patients with cirrhosis who presented with stage T2 resectable HCC (one lesion >2 cm and <5 cm in size, or two or three lesions >1 cm and <3 cm in size, based on resection specimen pathology) who underwent complete resection but developed T1 (biopsy proven), or T2 HCC (LI-RADS 5) following complete resection should be considered for MELD score exception, without a six month delay period.

+57 Patients with cirrhosis and HCC beyond T2 but within generally accepted criteria for 58 down-staging (such as up to 5 lesions, total tumor volume <8 cm based on resection 59 pathology) who underwent complete resection with negative margins and developed T1 60 (biopsy proven) or T2 recurrence (LI-RADS 5) may also be considered for MELD score 61 exception for HCC.
+Because the larger tumor size, the 6 month delay is appropriate to 62 ensure favorable tumor biology.

-50 Recommendations for Dynamic Contrast-enhanced CT or MRI of the Liver
+- 64 Recommendations for Dynamic Contrast-enhanced CT or MRI of the Liver - 65